chris-townsend/where-next/README.md

 ### `useRedirect.js`

 The useRedirect hook is a custom React hook that uses the React Router and Axios libraries to handle navigation and API requests.
 Its primary function is to redirect the user based on their authentication status, ensuring that they are directed to the appropriate page based on whether they are logged in or out.
-When called, the hook sends a POST request to refresh the authentication token using the axios library.
+When called, the hook sends a POST request to refresh the authentication token using the Axios library.
 If the user is logged in, they will be redirected to the home page using the useHistory hook from the React Router library.
 If there is an error refreshing the token or the user is logged out, they will also be redirected to the home page.
 This hook streamlines navigation in my React app and simplifies the logic for handling authentication.

 ***